i-Asset/iAsset-ClientDevices-deprecated-/README.md

 # iAsset-ClientDevices

-This repository has iAsset-Basyx (master) as a submodule to build the required projects: basyx.sdk and basyx.components It contains the collected implementations for the following client devices:
+This repo contains the collected implementations for the following client devices:

 1) Franka Panda
 2) Conveyor Belt